pingcap/tidb/docs/design/2018-10-19-table-partition.md

 select * from p3 where id < 30)
 ```

-During logical optimize phase, the `DataSource` plan is translated into `UnionAll`, and then each partition generates its own `TableReader` in the physical optimize phase.
+During logical optimize phase, the `DataSource` operator is translated into `UnionAll` operator, and then each partition generates its own `TableReader` in the physical optimize phase.

 The drawbacks of this implementation are:

 * If the table has many partitions, there will be many readers, then `explain` result is not friendly to user
-* The `UnionAll` executor can't keep order, so if some executor need ordered result such as `IndexReader`, an extra `Sort` executor is needed
+* The `UnionAll` operator can't keep order, so if some operator need ordered result such as `IndexReader`, an extra `Sort` operator is needed

 If [partition selection](https://dev.mysql.com/doc/refman/5.7/en/partitioning-selection.html) is used, planner should translate table ID to partition ID, and turn off partition pruning.